Starting a new Google Ads campaigns is pretty simple. Even getting to a healthy ROI is not a huge challenge for the majority of competent advertisers.

 On the other hand, growing, or scaling, an Google Ads campaign is where the real challenges lie.
 Based on the advertisers I speak with on a daily basis, growing your Google Ads account while keeping it profitable is one of the hardest skills to master.
 Many seem to get overwhelmed and give up before they even start.

 Have you ever tried increasing your bids, just to see your ROI plummet?
 Maybe you even had a hard time getting it back to where you started?

 Or what about this – have you started with a solid Google Ads setup, but find every single time you try to add new keywords it stumbles?
 Your new campaigns never get enough traction.
 They never seem to get to the same ROI as the rest of your account.

 I’ve written about what it takes to grow your account by not pausing campaigns before.
 This post is a sequel where we go into some specific tactics you can use to expand your Google Ads account.

 1) It All Comes Down To Your ROI: The Better The ROI, The Further You Can Expand

 This is the boring truth.
 No fancy gimmicks, no new features or “strategic tactics” from yours truly.

 The better optimize your account, the more you can expand it.

 The better you optimize your website, the more you can expand your advertising:

-So, my first step to expanding my AdWords campaigns is to make sure I have a high-performing account in the first place.
+So, my first step to expanding my Google Ads campaigns is to make sure I have a high-performing account in the first place.
 I do this by having an optimization calendar that ensures I touch on all relevant areas of my account performance regularly.